 Professor in Hispanic Studies, School of Modern Languages and Cultures

 Originally from Spain, he has been working at Durham University since 1999.
 His field of research is contemporary Spanish cinema and in particular the representation of masculinities and male bodies.
 He has also published on Spanish popular culture in the 1980s and on Spanish queer theory and queer cinema.
 He is currently working on a project about Spanish erotic cinema in the democratic period.

 Associate Professor and Durham Academic Director, AHRC Northern Bridge Consortium, Department of Music

 Patrick Zuk is a specialist in Russian/Soviet music, and teaches undergraduate modules on historical musicology and music theory.
 He is currently working on a study of Nikolay Myaskovsky (1881-1950), one of the leading Russian composers of the early Soviet period.

 Dominic’s research area is the physical foundations of computing, particularly quantum computing.
 His research investigates how novel physics affects our ability to compute certain problems and, in turn, how a computational understanding of fundamental reality impacts back on physics.
 Dominic is transgender, and he transitioned at Durham in 2015.

 Professional Support Services

 Acquisitions Co-ordinator, Bill Bryson Library

 Tim started at the University Library in September 2005 as a library assistant on the acquisitions department and has now progressed to the role of Acquisitions Co-ordinator.
 His job involves purchasing all the books and other library materials for all the library sites and dealing with enquiries on the Help & Information Desk.
-Tim is also an active member of the Library’s Communication and Marketing Group.
+Tim is also a member of the University's Bullying and Harassment Network

 Bursar, Lafcadio Hearn Culture Centre